RaghadSemaih/Image-Classification-ONNX/README.md

 # Project Workflow

-1. Created an Azure Custom Vision resource.
+1. Created an Azure Custom Vision resource in Microsoft Azure.
 2. Created a new Image Classification project.
 3. Collected and labeled the dataset manually.
 4. Trained the model using Azure Custom Vision.